arblane/clip-firebot-setup/README.md

   + An event on startup of OBS is included to reset the clips played this stream session
 + An overlay instance is provided to keep the effect separate from any other effect overlays, useful when you want to stop playing clips early.
 + Effect has a date range filter of the past 12 months
+  + You can toggle this on/off in '[API] Get User Clips' preset effect
 + The html/css file will make use of the targeted streamer's color to generate a gradient background
 + Customize:
   + the size and position to your liking